kuzzleio/kuzzle/docs/API.WebSocket.md

   persist: true,

   /*
-  Optionnal: allow Kuzzle to send a response to your application */
+  Optional: allow Kuzzle to send a response to your application */
   requestId: <Unique query ID>,